the-solution-desk/OrganiserPro/docs/source/usage.rst

 .. code-block:: bash

-   fileorganizer sort /path/to/directory --by type --dry-run
+   OrganiserPro sort /path/to/directory --by type --dry-run

 Finding and Handling Duplicates
 -----------------------------